Plumsail/documents-docs/source/flow/how-tos/documents/convert-excel-to-pdf.rst

 Use `this link <../../../_static/files/flow/how-tos/Purchase%20Order%20Example.xlsx>`_ to download it.

 Our document has to be stored somewhere.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.
 Here are just a few of them:

 - SharePoint
 - Salesforce